urs-santoshh/fake_store_api/docs/README.md

 # FakeStore API Documentation
-Here is the Entity-Relationship diagram generated using https://dbdiagram.io/
+Here is the Entity-Relationship diagram generated using https://dbdiagram.io/.
+This visual representation of the models can help users understand the structure of your database at a glance.
 ![Model](/docs/fake_store_db_eer.png)

 ## Product Model

 The `Product` model is an integral part of the Fake Store API, responsible for managing product information.
 This documentation provides an overview of the model's attributes and their functions.

 ### Model Fields